rustamzh/simpleWeatherBot/README.md

-#Simple Weather Bot
+# Simple Weather Bot

-Simple weather bot written as part of mini-project of CSCI 455 Scripting Languages course in Spring 2017 in NU.
+Simple weather bot written as a part of mini-project of CSCI 455 Scripting Languages course in Spring 2017 at NU.

 Used technologies:
 - Python3 - programming language